 Creating and Leading Accountable Teams

-Our ability to connect to a group is a requirement for human survival.
+Humans’ ability to connect to a group is a requirement for survival.
 Behavior in a group setting is driven by our fear of separation.
 Understand the six conditions that must exist for a highly functional team to succeed.

 Benefits and Learning Outcomes